 “I thought you two were engaged?”
-Clark was desperate to hear what happened, Kayden hadn’t stressed much detail in his letter about why he and his childhood love had split.
+Clark was desperate to hear what happened, Kayden hadn’t stressed much detail in his letter about why he and his teenage love had split.
 Hopefully he could get an answer now.

-“Yup, but time moves on!”
+“Yup, but time moves on.”
 Kayden said, sitting forward putting his hands on his knees, feet on the chair since he couldn’t reach the floor.
 “What about you?
 How’s your schooling, Mr. Fancy Wizard.”
 Kayden put his famous brand of sarcasm on the name.
 Clark half rolled his eyes at his dodge of talking about his own life, but he was happy to tell Kayden about his own accomplishments for once.

 “Well, I’m doing my Dissertation right now.”
 Clark started as a mug of frothing liquid was sat on the counter before Kayden and himself.
 They both looked to Gordin who was also receiving a mug of the same brew.